MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-accounts.md

  ![Bank Account Reconciliation](media/Set-Up-Bank-Accounts/BankReconciliation.png)

-Above the left side represents the bank account in [!INCLUDE[prod_short](includes/prod_short.md)] and the right side represents the transactions imported from the account in the bank through the on-line bank application.
+Above, the left side represents the bank account in [!INCLUDE[prod_short](includes/prod_short.md)] and the right side represents the transactions imported from the account in the bank through the on-line bank application.
 The bank reconciliation window in the middle shows the transactions from both sides.
 <br><br>
 From the bank account in [!INCLUDE[prod_short](includes/prod_short.md)], most transactions should be known to physical bank.
 The only exceptions (marked in red) could be:
 - Corrections posted in [!INCLUDE[prod_short](includes/prod_short.md)]
 - Checks issued that has not been cashed yet
-- or vendor payments that been approved by the bank.
+- or vendor payments that hasn't been approved by the bank.

 From the physical Account in the bank unknown transactions ,that wasn't identified in the Payment Reconciliation journal, come all the time:
 - New vendor subscriptions